idattani/Hong-Kong-Nov-25/Synth Data/readme.md

 ## 4. Demo

 Below is the link to the demo.
-Find the dataset called "Heart_Deisease_Dataset" in the folder download it.
+Find the dataset called "Heart_Disease_Dataset" in the folder download it.
 Then upload to the generator.

 [ACCESS THE DEMO HERE](https://synth.assentian.com/)